 The traditional Pākehā idea of the family is the nuclear family – mum, dad and their children.
 But there are many different kinds of families in New Zealand.

 - Māori whānau include people of several generations (e.g. grandparents, parents and children) who are related by descent or marriage.
 They may or may not live together in the same house but share a strong sense of connection.

 - Extended-family households may include several generations – children, parents and grandparents.
 These are more common among Māori, Pacific and Asian households.

-- Sole-parent families in the 2000s are usually the result of parents separating or children being born to mothers who live alone.
+- Sole-parent families are usually the result of parents separating or children being born to mothers who live alone.

 - Families with lesbian or gay parents may have children from a previous relationship, or children conceived through donor sperm or with a surrogate mother.

 - In blended families adults and children who have been part of other families come together to form a new family, often after separation or divorce.

 When parents do not live together, children often live part of the time with each parent, moving between different households and families.

 Families can have different rules and ways of behaving.
 Some cultural groups place emphasis on respect for elders, and relationships between parents and children are quite formal.

 In some families men and women have different roles, for example women may focus on domestic work, and men on paid work.
 In other families gender roles are less traditional, such as when fathers are the main caregivers for children.